Dennis Tinnon

-Dennis Lee Tinnon, Jr. (born December 9, 1988) is an American former professional basketball player who last played for the VfL Kirchheim Knights of the Basketball Bundesliga.
+Dennis Lee Tinnon Jr. (born December 9, 1988) is an American former professional basketball player who last played for the VfL Kirchheim Knights of the Basketball Bundesliga.
 Tinnon played college basketball at Kansas City Kansas Community College and at Marshall.

 Early life

-Tinnon was born in Milwaukee, Wisconsin to Celeste Eastwood and Dennis Tinnon, Sr., the second-oldest (along with a fraternal twin, David) of five children.
+Tinnon was born in Milwaukee, Wisconsin to Celeste Eastwood and Dennis Tinnon Sr., the second-oldest (along with a fraternal twin, David) of five children.
 In 2003, Tinnon's mother moved the family to Green Bay in order to give her children a safer place to grow up, and she would divorce Tinnon Sr. (who was an absent father) a year later.
 Tinnon began attending Green Bay East High School, but was often truant as a freshman and was expelled for that and other behavioral issues and sent to an alternative high school.
 He returned as a sophomore and began to find success as a basketball player, but was charged with misdemeanor theft as a junior for stealing football tickets from the school office and expelled again.
 Tinnon received community service as a punishment and failed to complete it, thus he was sentenced to several weekends in jail in nearby Appleton.
 Tinnon's coach, a social studies teacher at the school, would pick up and drop off Tinnon at jail during his senior year and noted that Tinnon was "...a good kid, who was just liable to follow the wrong people."
 During Tinnon's senior season, he was named an honorable mention All-State basketball player as well as the Fox River Valley Conference defensive player of the year.
-Tinnon was unable to graduate as he was a semester short of credits, but received an offer from Williston State College with the provision that he would study for a GED while training with the basketball team.
+Tinnon was unable to graduate as he was a semester short of credits, but received an offer from Williston State College, where fellow Green Bay East standout Harry Boyce began his college career, with the provision that he would study for a GED while training with the basketball team.